whenIBounce/PubSub/README.md

 ### Client

+## Test

+The purpose of the function Test1() test the server-client communication system using remote procedure calls (RPC) over User Datagram Protocol (UDP).
+The code sets up two UDP client sockets, binds them to specific ports, and gets their IP and port values.
+The code then sets up two clients by calling rpc_setup with the host parameter and uses them to join a server and subscribe to certain articles.
+The code then publishes an article using one client and receives it using the other client.
+Finally, the function creates two threads, one to receive UDP messages and the other to check the server status, and destroys the two client handles.
+Test 1 exercise some basic functionality of the server-client system, such as joining the server, subscribing to articles, and publishing articles.
+Test cases:
+some basic functionality of join, subscribe
+The simultaneous join of 2 clients the simultaneous subscribe of 2 clients the interaction of 2 clients: 1 client subscribe and another publish.
+Since we did not design a user input interface, you can run the test and communicate_prog_1 to see the basics functionality of the system.
+To run test and communicate_prog_1, just simply enter ./communicate_client in the terminal after make and gcc

 The client implementation for a news subscription service uses Remote Procedure Calls (RPC).

 The code creates a UDP socket and binds it to a specific port.
 The IP address and port are **hardcoded** for every client.
 It then sends RPC requests to the server to join, subscribe, unsubscribe, publich, leave, etc.